bartche/msx/README.md

 ## Final Product

-I researched and developed this MSX service that serves purely for opening the Stremio TV Web as soon as the Media Station X finishes loading.
+I researched and developed this (low effort) MSX service that serves purely for opening the Stremio TV Web as soon as the Media Station X finishes loading.

 ## Tutorial (LGTV's WebOS in mind but works to all devices)